jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 The details are described in this [HowTo](docs/howtos/paraview-usage.md) but if everything is setup correct, you can open Paraview with:

-    make paraview
+    make paraview-run

-If you stored a paraview state file the postprocessing for [scripts/paraview-export-all.py](scripts/paraview-export-all.py), the pictures from different layouts are stored in [case/doc/paraview](case/doc/paraview/renderView1.png) after executing:
+If you stored a paraview state file the postprocessing for [scripts/paraview-export-all.py](scripts/paraview-export-all.py), the pictures from different layouts are stored in [case/visualization/paraview](case/visualization/paraview/renderView2.png) after executing:

     make post